 - IT staff are being overloaded with more and more responsibilities

-- CIOs are being asked to perform tasks above and beyond IT operations, such as leading digital transformation initiatives or strategic initiatives
+- CIOs are being asked to perform tasks above and beyond IT operations, such as leading digital transformation initiatives or strategic workforce planning

 - The digital skills shortage is affecting not only the core workforce, but it is also becoming more difficult to find talented IT workers